 - Penile or testicular atrophy.

-If you notice your male dog squatting to urinate and having a reduced sex drive around females in heat it may indicate that there is are excessive estrogen levels which can also be a sign of seminoma.
+Also, suppose you notice your male dog squatting to urinate and having a reduced sex drive around females in heat.
+In that case, it may indicate excessive estrogen levels, which can signify seminoma.

 Types of seminomas